American Jewish World Service Says Bill Sets “the Gold Standard”

 About the human rights work of American Jewish World Service (AJWS)

-AJWS funds LGBTI human rights groups in 19 countries in Latin America, Asia and Africa, and mobilizes the American Jewish community to advocate for U.S. policies that support human rights abroad.
+AJWS funds LGBTQI human rights groups in 19 countries in Latin America, Asia and Africa, and mobilizes the American Jewish community to advocate for U.S. policies that support human rights abroad.
 With Jewish values and a global reach, AJWS is making a difference in millions of lives and bringing a more just and equitable world closer for all.